Indians in Israel: Yoga

-A branch of Sivananda Yoga Vedanta Centre International, founded by Swami Vishnudevananda, a direct disciple of Sri Swami Sivananda, of Rishikesh, India, opened in 1971 and since then the center has been the largest and most comprehensive school in Israel for the study and practice of classical yoga in all its branches.
+Founded internationally by Swami Vishnudevananda (a direct disciple of Swami Sivananda of Rishikesh), the organization established its first permanent branch in Israel in the early 1970s.
+The centre has since operated as a prominent institution for the instruction of traditional yoga.

 A group of devotees is living in Katzir-Harish.
 Another Vaishnava community is in Israeli settlement in west bank in Israeli-occupied territory of Ariel.
 It is spearheaded by Jagadish and his wife, Jugala-Priti, and serves a growing community.
 Jugala-Priti joined the ISKCON center in Tel Aviv, in 1996 guided by Gunavatar and Varshabhanavi.

 In 2015, the United Nations General Assembly voted unanimously in favor of adopting 21 June as International Yoga Day.
 In a clear sign of growing affinity between the two countries, the Indian Embassy in Tel Aviv organizes annual yoga day celebrations, where Israelis from all walks of life take part in various yogic exercises.
 Yoga has proven to be immensely popular in Israel and is a sign of Israel's cultural connection to India.